Back to blogUpdated · 30 min read

 Things to look out for in your home contents policy

 When you buy a home contents insurance policy, you are entering into a legal agreement with your insurer.
 You both accept the terms of the agreement and agree not to take advantage of one another.
-Here are a list of things that insurers will expect of you in order to make sure your policy works as you expect it to:
+Here is a list of things that insurers will expect of you to make sure your policy works as you expect it to:

 Take good care of your things